 My friend Eric has been very unlucky in love.
-I won’t go into the particulars because some of the details are considered confidential until the current court proceedings are resolved, but suffice it to say the last time Eric saw his ex-wife she was being carted off by the police and Eric was counting his blessings that his cats showed no adverse effects from their stint in the microwave.
-He was convinced he needed time to recover before he could ever hope to enter into a normal, healthy relationship but after waiting patiently for nearly four months, I was convinced he should be fully healed.
+I won’t go into the particulars because some of the details are considered confidential until the current court proceedings are resolved, but suffice it to say, the last time Eric saw his ex-wife, she was being carted off by the police while Eric counted his blessings that his cats showed no adverse effects from their short stint in the microwave.
+He was convinced he needed time to recover before he could ever hope to enter into a normal, healthy relationship, but after waiting patiently for nearly four months, I was convinced It Was Time.

-The first step to helping Eric was to get him to acknowledge there was a problem and that that problem was him.
+The first step was to get Eric to acknowledge that there was a problem and that that problem was him.
 Eric’s low self-confidence and my brutal yet compassionate honesty made that part easy:

 “You know this is all your fault, right?”
 I asked.

 “I mean, you married a stripper, for God’s sake.
 What did you think was going to happen?”